 Human Collagen Fillers

 Human collagen, made from cultures of human cells, became available in 2002.
-Human collagen causes dramatically fewer allergic reactions than bovine collagen, so skin testing is usually not needed.
+Human collagen causes dramatically fewer allergic reactions than bovine collagen, so skin testing is not needed.
 It is more expensive than bovine collagen, and injections also need to be repeated every three to six months.

 Hyaluronic Acid Fillers